Program experience and benefits

 Who is eligible for Noble Forward?

 The program is currently open to graduates of Noble Network of Charter Schools, whether or not you have attended college previously.
 There are no additional academic requirements.
+Noble forward has limited space for non-Noble Alum as well.
+Once the spaces are filled for this year 2020, we will add additional applicants to the waiting list.
 However, it is important that prospective students consider fit with the program before enrolling.
 Please see our admissions page for more details.

 What if I can’t attend in person?

 We ask that you commit to attending onboarding in person to kick off with your peers and meet with your coach.
 Your weekly coaching sessions are also required to be in person for the first term while you are enrolled, and can switch to virtual or other means after your first term.
 If you need accommodations, please discuss with your enrollment advisor or coach.

 When I graduate, what will my diploma look like, and what do I write on my resume?

 Your degree is from the University you graduate from, either Southern New Hampshire or Brandman, and it will look identical to the diplomas of students who attended the school in those regions.
 Your resume should state that you attended your specific institution and earned your Bachelor’s Degree.